kripod/css-homogenizer/README.md

 - List (`ul`, `ol`, `menu`) and `a` elements are unstyled to promote proper HTML semantics over misleading visuals.
 - Form controls are unstyled to cater for overrides.
 - Placeholders have `opacity: 1` set for consistency between browsers.
-- Tables inherit their `border-color` from `color` for consistency between browsers.
+- Tables inherit their `border-color` for consistency between browsers.

 Obsolete and deprecated HTML elements are ignored, as their usage is strongly discouraged.